 3. “Made from” simply means the food started with this product.
 For example, the claim “made from 100 percent corn oil” may be technically correct, yet it is misleading.
 Consumers are led to believe they are eating 100 percent corn oil.
 They think of fields of corn under a clear blue Iowa sky.
 But a lot can happen to corn oil before it gets to the grocery store.
 The label really means the processor started with 100 percent corn oil, but along the way may have diluted or hydrogenated it, changing it into a fat that will clog your arteries, not one that flows free and golden.
 Another common label lie is “made from natural…” This simply means the manufacturer started with a natural source, but by the time the food was processed it may be anything but “natural.”

 4. “Made with real fruit” is a good example of a misleading claim.
 The law does not require the label to say how much real fruit is in the product.
 This boast is particularly prevalent in snacks for children, which may contain a grape or two in a snack that is otherwise mostly sugar.
-“Made with whole grains” is another little, “white” label lie.
+“Made with whole grains” is another little “white” label lie.
 The consumer is led to believe that this is a whole-grain cereal or waffle, yet the package label is not legally required to say how much “whole grain” is in the product.
 Its main ingredient could be refined flour with just a small amount of whole wheat added.
 So, the food won’t contain all the fiber and other nutrients associated with whole grains.
 “Made with vegetables” is another misleading term, which sounds healthy, but says nothing about how much nutrition is really in the box.

 5. Understand the real meaning of “fat free” on a label.
 For example, suppose a food is labeled 95 percent “fat-free.”
 This means that five percent of the total weight of the food is fat, (which may not seem like much), yet a single gram of fat contains nine calories compared to four calories in a gram of protein or carbohydrates.
-Five grams of fat in 100 grams of ground or dark-meat turkey represents one-fourth of the calories in that serving.
+Five grams of fat in 100 grams of ground or dark-meat turkey represents a significant chunk of the calories in that serving.

 6. “Enriched” is a tip-off that something bad was done to the food, requiring another process to put some of the good stuff back in.
 Enriched flour or enriched white bread are not as healthy as their whole wheat counterparts.